-This is the story about how I came to have five pairs of eyeglasses, and how a person who isn’t Elton John can fall into this trap.
+This is the story of how I came to have five pairs of eyeglasses, and how a person who isn’t Elton John can fall into this trap.

 I started wearing glasses in the spring of 1963, which would have put me on the short end of nine years of age.
 That seems awfully early for body parts to start going south, but my football-shaped corneas decided on their own that they would not focus light properly.
 This is a highly unscientific way to describe astigmatism.
 Fine.
 Lots of people have this problem and it’s easily corrected with glasses or Toric contact lenses.